SohileAdel/hydrogen-yield-estimation/README.md

 #### -- Project Status: Completed

 ## Project Intro/Objective and Description
 The purpose of this project is to estimate the hydrogen production potential of waste materials from images.
-The system uses instance segmentation to identify waste objects such as bottles, cartons, and food waste, then applies depth estimation and downstream reasoning to approximate object dimensions and weight.
+The system uses instance segmentation to identify waste objects, then applies depth estimation and downstream reasoning to approximate object dimensions and weight.
 Based on the estimated material properties, the application predicts the amount of hydrogen that can be extracted, providing a faster and more scalable alternative to manual laboratory analysis.

 ### Technologies
 * Python